 Since the year 2000, I have worked with Ecuadorian communities in their efforts to obtain quality healthcare.
 In 2003, I cofounded a nonprofit organization, The Minga Foundation, which is dedicated to improving global health through community based development.
-Current projects include: a health and communications project in coastal Ecuador, the provision of clean water to communities in Uganda, and the building of a community library in Malawi.
 My work has thus been firmly planted in both academia and practice -- allowing me to benefit from the mutually enriching relationship between research, teaching, and engagement.

 My research has been supported by funding from the National Science Foundation, the Wenner Gren Foundation, PEO Scholars, and the Harry Frank Guggenheim Foundation.
 Most recently, I received a grant from Feminist Review Trust to implement a project entitled “A Multipronged Approach to Combating Intimate-Partner Violence in Rural Coastal Ecuador” (2014-2016).
-I was also graciously awarded the 2015-2016 Campbell Fellowship for Transformative Research on Women in the Developing World by the School for Advanced Research in Santa Fe, New Mexico, where I am happily completing her book manuscript.
+I was also awarded the 2015-2016 Campbell Fellowship for Transformative Research on Women in the Developing World by the School for Advanced Research in Santa Fe, New Mexico.

 I joined the Department of Anthropology at Wake Forest University in 2012 after completing my Ph.D. at the University of Arizona in 2011 and serving as a Faculty Fellow at Colby College in Maine for one year.
 I received my BA in Anthropology from The Colorado College.